 Or you can buy paper mache cones ready to go.

 2. Paint the cones with acrylic craft paint and let dry.
 Foam brushes make it easy!

 4. While wet, sprinkle on sequins.
 You may have to spread them around a bit with the tip of your finger.

 5. Next quickly sprinkle on chunky glitter while glue is still wet.

 6. Finish with fine glitter and let it dry completely.
 Tap off any extra glitter or sequins.

-I love seeing your completed projects, tag me @thehowtomom so I can tell you what a great job you did!
+I love seeing your completed projects, tag me @thehowtomom on IG so I can tell you what a great job you did!